viz-rs/viz-rs.github.io/en/guide/introduction.md

 ## What is Viz?

 Viz is a Rust framework for building Web services.
-It builts on top of [Tokio] and [Hyper], and provides a set of flexible routing, clean request processing, and a robust middleware model to help you develop Web services efficiently.
+It builts on top of [Tokio] and [Hyper], provides a set of flexible routing, clean request processing, and a robust middleware model to help you develop Web services efficiently.

 Here is a minimal example: